TechsCode-Team/UltraCustomizerWiki/api/index.md

 		}
 	});
 ```
-Inside the public Object request is where you will execute code to set the variable, useing `return (value)` to set the outcoming variable.
+Inside the public Object request is where you will execute code to set the variable, using `return (value)` to set the outcoming variable.
 <br>

 ### No Outcoming Variable
-When there is no outcoming vaiable ignore the above step, and just execture the code in the run function.
+When there is no outcoming vaiable ignore the above step, and just execute the code in the run function.
 <br>

-### Event Handler
+## Event Handler
 For constructers this is what will listen for a minecraft event that elements will run off.
 To find what events you can listen for check the spigot javadocs.
 ```java
 @EventHandler(priority = EventPriority.LOWEST)